Stop Wasting Expensive Watercolor Paper

 There are so many brands of inexpensive paper for artists, and they’re cheaper because they’re made from wood pulp instead of cotton.

-This type of paper (Canson XL is a popular one) is perfect for testing out techniques, brush strokes, and colors.
+This type of paper is perfect for testing out techniques, brush strokes, and colors.

 And speaking of colors…